 Notice of Claim

-Notice of claim requirements are time limits that apply to claims in which a governmental agency is, or could potentially be, a defendant in the case.
+Notice of claim requirements are time limits that apply to claims in which a governmental agency is, or could potentially be, a defendant in a case.
+Learn more about our Aviation Accident practice.

 The Federal Tort Claims Act (FTCA) requires that anyone who plans to file a personal injury lawsuit against the federal government must first send a notice of claim to the appropriate agency before any action is filed in federal court.